FeelipePM/awax/readme.md

 # Awax Project

-### This project aims to improve my studies on HTML and CSS.
-The layout is responsive to mobile and tablet.
+### This project aims to improve my studies

+- HTML
+- CSS
+- Responsividade

 #### Layout is responsive to mobile and tablet.